balaji-balachandran/Toonify/README.md

 To run all the algorithms in this project, please navigate to the folder containing the Makefile and running it.
 Your output will be a Toonified image named 'toonified.png' in the backend/images folder.
 All the steps for this are written out below.

 A video explanation of our project is attached as an mp4 file in the repository.
+View the youtube video here: https://youtu.be/219YsAPvwi4

+# Steps to run the files:

+To run the PHP, you must first download xampp and apache (download links here: https://www.apachefriends.org/download.html)

+Then, git clone the repository into htdocs (in C: drive if used default installation)

+To run the php, open the apache control panel and hit start on apache and SQL.

+Navigate to localhost/Toonify/frontend/pages to get to the landing page

+Then back in terminal:

 cd backend